vanilophp/docs/master-products.md

 | `units_sold`       |    ✔    |       ❌        |           ✔            |
 | `last_sale_at`     |    ✔    |       ❌        |           ✔            |

-### Reason Behind Duplicated Fields
+### Reason Behind Dual-present Fields

-There are quite several fields that are duplicated across the master product and the master product variant models.
+There are quite several fields that are duplicated across the master product and the variant models.

-The only required fields of the master product variant are `sku` and `stock`.
+The only required fields of the variant are `sku` and `stock`.
 It means that if any other fields of a variant are undefined then they are to be taken from the master product.